On the Relativistic Micro-Canonical Ensemble and Relativistic Kinetic Theory for N Relativistic Particles in Inertial and Non-Inertial Rest Frames: Classical Relativistic N-Body Systems in the Inertial and Non-Inertial Rest Frames

-The universal breaking of Lorentz covariance is connected to this decoupled non-local collective variable and is irrelevant because all the dynamics of the isolated system lives inside the Wigner 3-spaces and is Wigner-covariant.
-Inside these Wigner 3-spaces the system is described by an internal 3-center of mass with a conjugate 3-momentum \footnote{Due to the rest-frame condition ${\vec {\cal P}} \approx 0$ of Eq.(\ref{2.9}), we have ${\vec q}_+ \approx {\vec R}_+ \approx {\vec y}_+$, where ${\vec q}_+$ is the internal canonical 3-center of mass (the internal Newton-Wigner position), ${\vec y}_+$ is the internal Fokker-Pryce 3-center of inertia and ${\vec R}_+$ is the internal M$\o$ller 3-center of energy.
-As a consequence there is a unique internal 3-center of mass, which is eliminated by the vanishing of the internal Lorentz boosts.} and by relative variables and there is an {\it unfaithful internal} realization of the Poincar\'e group (whose generators are determined by using the energy-momentum tensor of the isolated system): the internal 3-momentum, conjugate to the internal 3-center of mass, vanishes due the rest-frame condition.
+Inside the Wigner 3-spaces the system is described by an internal 3-center of mass with a conjugate 3-momentum \footnote{ Due to the rest-frame condition ${\vec{\mathcal{P}}}\approx 0$ of Eq.(\ref {2.9}), we have ${\vec{q}}_{+}\approx {\vec{R}}_{+}\approx {\vec{y}}_{+}$, where ${\vec{q}}_{+}$ is the internal canonical 3-center of mass (the internal Newton-Wigner position), ${\vec{y}}_{+}$ is the internal Fokker-Pryce 3-center of inertia and ${\vec{R}}_{+}$ is the internal M$\o $ ller 3-center of energy.
+As a consequence there is a unique internal 3-center of mass, which is eliminated by the vanishing of the internal Lorentz boosts.} and by relative variables and there is an \textit{ unfaithful internal} realization of the Poincar\'{e} group (whose generators are determined by using the energy-momentum tensor of the isolated system): the internal 3-momentum, conjugate to the (unique -see footnote 8) internal 3-center of mass, vanishes due the rest-frame condition.
 To avoid a double counting of the center of mass, i.e. an external one and an internal one, the internal (interaction-dependent) Lorentz boosts must also vanish.
-The only non-zero internal generators are the invariant mass $M\, c$ and the rest spin ${\vec S}$ and the dynamics is re-expressed only in terms of internal Wigner-covariant relative variables.
+The only non-zero internal generators are the invariant mass $M\,c$ and the rest spin ${\vec{S}}$ and the dynamics is re-expressed only in terms of internal Wigner-covariant relative variables.

-The generators of the unfaithful internal realization of the Poincare' algebra determined by the energy-momentum tensor (in inertial frames Eqs.(\ref{2.1}) imply $T_{\perp\perp} = T^{\tau\tau}$ and $T_{\perp r} = \delta_{rs}\, T^{\tau s}$) are
+The generators of the unfaithful internal realization of the Poincare' algebra determined by the energy-momentum tensor (in inertial frames Eqs.( \ref{2.1}) imply $T_{\perp\perp} = T^{\tau\tau}$ and $T_{\perp r} = \delta_{rs}\, T^{\tau s}$) are